Fair Use of Forex Margin in Trading

 They move in opposite directions.
 Higher leverage means a lower margin requirement.
 Lower leverage means a higher margin requirement.

-The power here is real.
+The buying power expansion is substantial.
 A trader with $500 can access positions worth tens of thousands of dollars.
 The risk is equally real.
 Losses scale up just as fast as profits.

 How to Calculate Margin on a Forex Trade